Medieval Literature / Middle Ages

 Publication year 1485Genre Play, FictionThemes Values/Ideas: Good & Evil, Life/Time: Mortality & Death, Emotions/Behavior: Forgiveness, Values/Ideas: Religion & SpiritualityTags Medieval Literature / Middle Ages, Religion / Spirituality, Christian literature

-Publication year 1819Genre Novel, FictionThemes Emotions/Behavior: courage, Emotions/Behavior: Love, Society: Nation, Society: WarTags Historical Fiction, Romanticism / Romantic Period, British Literature, Classic Fiction, Action / Adventure, Medieval Literature / Middle Ages
+Publication year 1819Genre Novel, FictionThemes Emotions/Behavior: Courage, Emotions/Behavior: Love, Society: Nation, Society: WarTags Historical Fiction, Romanticism / Romantic Period, British Literature, Classic Fiction, Action / Adventure, Medieval Literature / Middle Ages, History: World, Romance

 Ivanhoe is a historical fiction novel by Walter Scott, first published in 1819.
 The novel or “romance” is a fanciful account of English life in the 12th century, during the time of King Richard I (Richard “Coeur de Lion”).
 The protagonist of the story is Wilfred of Ivanhoe, a knight returning home from fighting in the Third Crusade.
 His journey weaves together historical events, religious conflict, and Medieval folklore and explores themes of Chivalry as...
 Read Ivanhoe Summary